lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/106_Romans/Romans_08.md

 8:15 For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.

 8:16 The Spirit itself beareth witness with our spirit, that we are the children of God:
-8:17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may <a class = "red">be also glorified</a> together.
+8:17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may <a class = "blue">be also glorified</a> together.
-8:18 For I reckon that the sufferings of this present time are not worthy to be compared with <a class = "red">the glory</a> which shall be revealed in us.
+8:18 For I reckon that the sufferings of this present time are not worthy to be compared with <a class = "blue">the glory</a> which shall be revealed in us.
 8:19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 8:20 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope,

-8:21 Because the creature itself also shall be delivered from the bondage of corruption into <a class = "red">the glorious liberty</a> of the children of God.
+8:21 Because the creature itself also shall be delivered from the bondage of corruption into <a class = "blue">the glorious liberty</a> of the children of God.
 8:22 For we know that the whole creation groaneth and travaileth in pain together until now.
 8:23 And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
 8:24 For we are saved by hope: but hope that is seen is not hope: for what a man seeth, why doth he yet hope for?